changkun/redir/README.md

 ## Who is using this service?

-Existing famous link shortener service, such as `bitly`, `tinyurl`, etc., offers similar features but requires an unreasonably overpriced subscription fee.
+Existing famous link shortener services, such as `bitly`, `tinyurl`, etc., offer similar features but requires an unreasonably overpriced subscription fee.
-Therefore, the initial purpose of building this service is to support link shortener under domain [changkun.de](https://changkun.de), and it is the currently active user of this service.
+Therefore, the initial purpose of building this service is to support link shortener under domain [changkun.de](https://changkun.de), and it is one of the active user of this service currently.

-Project `redir` was initially written under [golang.design/s/redir](https://golang.design/s/redir), due to the different requirements, but this project has branched out from it and now has a different architecture and feature set.
+I wrote `redir` under [golang.design/s/redir](https://golang.design/s/redir) initially.
+Due to the different requirements, this project has branched out from it and has a different architecture and feature set now.

 To know more users, check our [wiki](https://github.com/changkun/redir/wiki) page.